2008 Russian presidential election: Conduct

-Russian Foreign Minister Sergey Lavrov stated that

 Russia's Foreign Ministry spokesman, Mikhail Kamynin, said "The ODIHR flatly rejected a compromise without providing any clear explanations for its position.
 We believe such actions are unacceptable."
 Kamynin added that Moscow "deeply regretted" the OSCE refusal, accusing the organization, which he said generally sends 10-20 experts to observe election campaigns one or two weeks ahead of polls, of political bias against Russia.

 An incident arose during the election when three out of nine members of the Biysk Electoral Commission refused to sign the protocols citing widespread falsifications in their Priobsky Division.
 The rest of commission decided to approve the protocols as the alleged abuse was not reported during the election.

 The European election monitoring group PACE characterized the election as "neither free nor fair."

 Representatives from the GOLOS monitoring group stated that "the Election Day was held in a relatively quiet atmosphere in contrast to the State Duma election day.
 Such large-scale violations observed then as campaigning next to polling stations, transporting of voters, intimidation of voters and others were practically non-existent."
 They did however report irregularities in the election.

 The Commonwealth of Independent States observer mission said the election was free, fair and in line with international standards.
-"The CIS observer mission states that the election is a major factor in the further democratization of public life in the Russian Federation, and recognizes it as free, open and transparent," said Nauryz Aidarov, head of the CIS mission.

 Observers from the Shanghai Cooperation Organisation said the election was free, fair and in line with international standards.